katmore/xt_geoip-block_countries/README.md

  * CentOS 7

 ## Legal
-Distributed under the terms of the [MIT license](LICENSE) or the [GPLv3](GPLv3) license.

 Copyright (c) 2019, Doug Bird.
 All rights reserved.

+Distributed under the terms of the [MIT license](LICENSE) or the [GPLv3](GPLv3) license.

-This product includes GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com).
+This product includes GeoLite2 data created by MaxMind, available from [https://www.maxmind.com].(https://www.maxmind.com).
+The GeoLite2 databases are distributed under the Creative Commons Attribution-ShareAlike 4.0 International License.